robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 - Miguel a Padrinan
 - Andrea Piacquadio
 - Ivan Samkov

+The icons used on the landing page are from icons8.com.
+Their links are as follows: icons8.com/icon/11116/spotify icons8.com/icon/36099/amazon icons8.com/icon/47179/itunes icons8.com/icon/118467/facebook icons8.com/icon/32292/instagram icons8.com/icon/8824/twitter

 ## Disclaimer:<a name="disclaimer"/>
 Please note that this project is not for profit and is intended to be used for demonstration and learning purposes only.